CLS-Data/CLS-Data.github.io/docs/mcs-merging_within_sweep.md

 (`mcs2_family_derived`).
 This also does not need any further processing at this stage.
-Later when we merging this data with `df_ethnic_group`, we perform a 1-to-many merge, so the data will be automatically repeated for cases where there are multiple cohort members in a family.
+Later when we merging this data with `df_ethnic_group`, we perform a 1-to-many merge, so the data will be automatically repeated for cases where there are multiple cohort members in a family.[^1]

 ```r
 df_country <- family %>%